 It is also vital to inform a doctor if a person notices any changes in symptoms.
 Symptoms of COPD flare-ups include worsening:

-FEV1 is a very useful measurement that is taken during a pulmonary function test.
-The FEV1 value can be used alongside other tests to diagnose COPD and other lung diseases.
+FEV1 is a useful measurement that is taken during a pulmonary function test.
+The FEV1 value can be used alongside other tests to diagnose COPD and other lung conditions.

-FEV1 also helps in the staging and management of the disease and allows doctors to monitor COPD progression over time.
-As a person’s lung capacity changes, so do their FEV1 measurements.
+FEV1 also helps in the staging and management of a person’s condition and allows doctors to monitor COPD progression over time.
+As an individual’s lung capacity changes, so do their FEV1 measurements.

-Most people with COPD will need to undergo follow-up pulmonary function tests to check their FEV1, although smokers or people who experience changes in COPD symptoms may require more frequent testing.
+Most people with COPD will need to undergo follow-up pulmonary function tests to check their FEV1.
+People who smoke may require more frequent testing.